KDE/digikam-doc/setup_application/database_settings.rst

 .. tip::

-    If you have problems with a MySQL server on Ubuntu based Linux system, use the addition command in the mysql prompt to be able to create MySQL triggers.
+    If you have problems with a MySQL server on a Ubuntu based Linux system, execute this additional command in the mysql prompt to enable the creation of MySQL triggers.

     .. code:: sql

         SET global log_bin_trust_function_creators=1;

-Now, in digiKam, go to :menuselection:`Settings --> Configure digiKam...` and then under **Database** section, select MySQL Server from the drop down list.
+Now, in digiKam, go to :menuselection:`Settings --> Configure digiKam...` and then under the **Database** section, select MySQL Server from the drop down list.

 .. figure:: images/setup_database_remotemysql.webp
     :alt: